fabric-python/fabric-python/README.md

   pp.sendChatMessage("2304")
 ```

-### Use case to plant trees in a paved tree farm with preconfigured paramters
+### Use case to plant trees in a paved tree farm with preconfigured paramters (paramter 1)
 ```
 import time
 def do_one(pos):